haiwera-silk-cd/magento-devdocs/_videos/fundamentals/add-a-new-table-to-database.md

 Magento uses DDL (Data Definition Language) to manipulate the database.
 You can find various examples of DDL in the Magento 2 core code.

-## Step 3: Create an InstallData script
+## 步骤3.
+Create an InstallData script

 Let’s create the `Setup/InstallData.php` file: